Gothic Light and Space

-A construction that followed these philosophical premises must be imbued with divinity and light and in turn be directed towards it.
-Rising to heaven, to God.
-With this in mind, a church of stylized proportions was proposed.
-With high and imposing walls that will elevate the construction to previously unknown heights.
-Since the house of God had to rise far above the surrounding buildings.
+A construction that followed these philosophical premises had to be imbued with divinity and light and in turn be directed towards it.
+Soaring to the skies, to God.
+Taking this into account, a church of stylized proportions was proposed.
+With high and imposing walls that will elevate the construction to previously unknown levels.
+For the house of God must have risen far above the surrounding buildings.
 However, this height is subordinate to the artifice of light.
-In the elaboration of the Gothic architectural system, the tension between the materiality of the constructive elements that make it up plays a priority role.
+In the elaboration of the Gothic architectural system, the tension between the materiality of the construction elements that make it up plays a priority role.
 And the artifice that is invented to achieve the effect of weightlessness.

 It should be noted the elimination of the horizontal division of the facade, inherited from the Classical orders.
 (Which in Saint Denis is not yet shown as an early example of this architecture) Enhancing the stylization and sense of height of the whole.
 This elevation presented a technical problem: At certain heights the walls had to be very wide at their base to support their weight.
 And therefore very heavy, too much for the traditional barrel vault, typical of the Romanesque.
 The walls would open sideways, causing great instability.
 That the Gothic solved with the ribbed vault, which solved the problem of covering the nave much more efficiently than the old Romanesque vault.